 This Letter of Credit shall expire ________________.

-(____) days from the date of issuance, but shall automatically extend without amendment for additional _____________ (_____)-day periods from such expiration date and from subsequent expiration dates, if you, as beneficiary, and the Account Party have not received due notice of our intention not to renew thirty (30) days prior to any such expiration date.

 We hereby agree with you that documents drawn under and in compliance with the terms of this Letter of Credit shall be duly honored upon presentation as specified.

 This Letter of Credit shall be governed by the Uniform Customs and Practice for Documentary Credits, 1993 Revision, International Chamber of Commerce Publication No. 500 (the "UCP"), except to the extent that the terms hereof are inconsistent with the provisions of the UCP, including but not limited to Articles 13(b) and 17 of the UCP, in which case the terms of this Letter of Credit shall govern.